bellmano/IMDb-to-Letterboxd/README.md

 This will execute the tests and generate a coverage report.

+## :handshake: Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## :mega: Issues or Suggestions
 Any issues or suggestions, please [create an issue on Github](https://github.com/bellmano/IMDb-to-Letterboxd/issues).